sverweij/dependency-cruiser/doc/api.md

 ## Versioning

-The API follows the same (semantic) versioning rules and rythm as the API does
+The API follows the same (semantic) versioning rules and rhythm as the API does

 function cruise(pFileAndDirectoryArray, pOptions, pResolveOptions, pTSConfig) {